dangrunebaum/dangrunebaum.github.io/met-quant/README.md

 # The Met: A Culture Timeline
-## This data visualization seeks to answer the question: Can the cultures of the Met serve as a lens for human history?
+## This data visualization seeks to answer the question: Can the cultures of the Met serve as a lens on human history?

 ## Abstract
 The vast size of the Metropolitan Museum of Art's collection presented the opportunity to utilize it as a proxy for understanding the interaction of civilizations over time.
 I was interested to learn if its almost 500,000 objects contained a hidden story that could be uncovered with visualization techniques.